SFDC-Assets/PSA-Location-Toolkit/FURTHER_INFO.md

 Specific to this Location Toolkit package, the following data flows are documented below because they exchange with Google APIs some user-specified locations & addresses, or Salesforce object records containing location and/or address information.

-These API data flows only traverse only between the end-user’s web browser and the specified Google API service endpoint.
-These flows _do not_ originate from Salesforce servers and thus are not subject to compliance boundaries related to FedRAMP or similar cloud security standards.
+These API data flows traverse only between the end-user’s web browser and the specified Google API service endpoint.
+These flows _do not_ originate from Salesforce servers and thus are not subject to Salesforce compliance boundaries related to FedRAMP or similar cloud security standards.

 ### Address Autocompletion example